felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 these video games all my life and it is the first time that I can honestly say we have managed to capture the essence of these older technologies.
 In reality, even I would have difficulty in a blind test to know whether I'm playing on an FPGA or on the real deal.
-Emulation has been around for a long time, but playing these days on a computer has never felt right to me, either because lag was involved, refresh rates were different, or sounds were not accurately represented.
+Emulation has been around for a long time, but playing these games on a computer has never felt right to me, either because lag was involved, refresh rates were different, or sounds were not accurately represented.

 ## An added bonus: analog display